jordanlevy001/Wine-Quality-2/README.md

 ## Results

-The principal component analysis (PCA) confirmed the eight most important metrics for wine likeability are: volatile acidity, citric acid, sulphates, alcohol quantities.
-The most important of those eight is alcohol quantity.
+The principal component analysis (PCA) confirmed the eight most important metrics for wine likeability in order of importance are:
+1. Volatile acidity
+2. Density
+3. Alcohol
+4. pH
+5. Chlorides
+6. Residual Sugar
+7. Citric acid
+8. Total Sulfure Dioxide
+9. Fixed Acidity
+10. Sulphates
+11.  sulphates, alcohol quantities.
+The most important of those eight is volatile acidity.

-The Logistic Regression Accuracy Score was 98.54%
+The Logistic Regression Accuracy Score was 98.3%

 The SVM Accuracy Score was 98.54%